736B796E6574/msp-2/README.md

 - The W3 CSS Validator found no errors in the CSS code.

 ## Javascript
-- The JShint validator found no errors in the Javascript code.
+- The JSHint validator found no errors in the Javascript code.

 ## Accessibility
 ![Screenshot 2022-06-17 at 09 19 22](https://user-images.githubusercontent.com/98256205/174258839-d4bf4d30-3554-4a0a-8df1-0990f8815130.png)